joshke/yodelstar/README.md

 **Now go forth and yodel like the star you were born to be!** 💖✨🌟

 ---
-*Made with 💖, ✨, and lots of yodeling practice by the Jodelstar team!*
+*Made with 💖, ✨, and lots of yodeling practice by the Yodelstar team!*